ADII score by location

 Insights

-Digital inclusion at the national level is improving, increasing from 67.5 in 2020, to 71.1 in 2021.
+Digital inclusion at the national level is 73.2, increasing from 71.1 in 2021.

 Help: The ADII measures Affordability as a ratio of the potential cost for a quality Internet Bundle to the distribution of household income.
 To present a metric that is consistent with Access and Digital Ability, we convert this ratio to a score between 0 and 1 that is multiplied by 100.
 See the Affordability page for further interpretation of this measure in relation to what is considered affordable and unaffordable.